 Your baby’s dentist can help in pulling the tooth in a more controlled environment.
-Here our pediatric dentists in Aurora at Polkadot Pediatric Dentistry, we might recommend pulling a tooth in the following scenarios:
+Here our Alpharetta pediatric dentists at Polkadot Pediatric Dentistry, we might recommend pulling a tooth in the following scenarios:

 The most common type of impacted teeth is wisdom teeth, which won’t erupt until your children’s late teens.
 Still, any permanent tooth could become impacted.
 Usually, your child’s permanent teeth will erupt following the primary teeth path before them.